HEAL-SWIN: A Vision Transformer On The Sphere: HEAL-SWIN

 In the HEAL-SWIN-transformer, the patches are not associated to an underlying rectangular pixel grid as in the original SWIN-transformer, but to the HEALPix grid on the sphere.
-The HEALPix grid (Figure~\ref{fig:HEAL-SWIN}) is constructed from twelve equal-area quadrilaterals of different shapes which tessellate the sphere and are subdivided along their edges $\nside$ times to yield a high-resolution partition of the sphere into $12\cdot \nside^{2}$ equal-area, iso-latitude quadrilaterals, as illustrated in Figure~\ref{fig:HEAL-SWIN}.
+The HEALPix grid is constructed from twelve equal-area, four-sided polygons (quadrilaterals) of different shapes which tessellate the sphere (drawn in red in the top-left sphere of Figure~\ref{fig:HEAL-SWIN}).
+These are subdivided along their edges $\nside$ times to yield a high-resolution partition of the sphere into $\npix=12\cdot \nside^{2}$ equal-area, iso-latitude quadrilaterals (the $\nside=2$ grid is drawn in white in the top-left sphere of Figure~\ref{fig:HEAL-SWIN}).
 To allow for a nested (hierarchical) grid structure, $\nside$ needs to be a power of two.
 The pixels of the grid are then placed at the centers of the quadrilaterals.
-The resulting positions are sorted in a list either in the \emph{nested} ordering descending from the iterated subdivisions of the base-resolution quadrilaterals or in a \emph{ring} ordering which follows rings of equal latitude from one pole to the other.
-Given this data structure, we use a one-dimensional version of the SWIN-UNet which operates on these lists.
+The resulting positions are sorted in a list either in the \emph{nested} ordering descending from the iterated subdivisions of the base-resolution quadrilaterals, as illustrated in Figure~\ref{fig:grid_shifting_scheme}, or in a \emph{ring} ordering which follows rings of equal latitude from one pole to the other.
+Given this data structure, we use a one-dimensional version of the SWIN transformer which operates on these lists.
 For retrieving the positions of the HEALPix pixels at a certain resolution, translating between the nested- and ring indexing and interpolating in the HEALPix grid, we use the Python package \texttt{healpy}~\cite{Zonca2019}.

 Since for our experiments, we consider images taken by fisheye cameras which cover only half of the sphere, we use a modification of the HEALPix grid, where we only use the pixels in eight out of the twelve base-resolution quadrilaterals which we will call \emph{base pixels}.
 These cover approximately half of the sphere and allow for an efficient handling of the input data, in contrast to many methods used in the literature which require a grid covering the entire sphere.
 The restriction to the first eight base pixels is performed by selecting the first $\sfrac{8}{12}$ entries in the HEALPix grid list in nested ordering.